akka/akka-grpc/docs/src/main/paradox/index.md

 * On the server side, code to create an Akka HTTP route based on your implementation of the API
 * On the client side, a client for the API.

+### gRPC vs REST

+* Where REST is more flexible about transport and encoding, gRPC standardizes on HTTP/2 and Protobuf.
+* Where REST can be either schemaless or use a 3rd-party schema, gRPC always declares the service and messages in a Protobuf schema definition.

+### gRPC vs SOAP

+* Where SOAP is more flexible about transport and encoding, gRPC standardizes on HTTP/2 and Protobuf.
+* Where in SOAP protocols are often set in stone once defined, Protobuf is explicitly intended to support schema evolution.

 @@@ index